jupyterlab/hatch-jupyter-builder/README.md

       ...
   ```

-Would be defined as `build_function = "builder.build_func"`
+Would be defined as `build-function = "builder.build_func"`

-The optional `ensured_targets` is a list of expected file paths after the build.
+The optional `ensured-targets` is a list of expected file paths after building a
+"standard" version sdist or wheel.

 The optional `build_kwargs` is a set of keyword arguments to pass to the build
 function.